fenago/kafka-advanced/lab_guides/md/Lab_5.md

-now start the worker and register it with master using following command
+now start the worker and register it with master using following command (Update <span style="color:red;"> spark://hostname:7077 </span> with the master hostname first):

 `./sbin/start-slave.sh spark://hostname:7077`